Unofficial ‘Minecraft’ NFT project ‘Blockverse’ goes quiet after raising £975,000

 Costing 0.05 Ethereum (£97) to mint, all the tokens sold out in eight minutes.
 However, shortly after that, the Blockverse Discord shut down, as did their official website and their Twitter account hasn’t posted since announcing the sell out in what fans are now calling a rug pull.

-Taking to Twitter, illiquidassets confirmed that they helped the team behind Blockverse with their marketing, but were also left out of pocket.
+Taking to Twitter, illiquidassets claimed that they helped the team behind Blockverse with their marketing, but were also left out of pocket.

 Starting today, I will be helping to find and hunt down these guys.
 I wasn’t given any names as they kept everything very anon from me.
 For any inquires or info, plz message me here or on discord.
 Add me to your chats and I’ll see what I can do in anyway to help (end)